- Apply now: All application fees currently waived!

 - RELE 510 Service Learning (1 unit)

 Completion of the Play Therapy certificate coursework at Loma Linda University does not include certification as a Registered Play Therapist.
-Individuals must apply to the Association for Play Therapy (United States) or the applicable certifying association in their country, and complete all additional requirements.
+Individuals must apply to the Association for Play Therapy and complete all additional requirements.
+This program is not available to international students.